 Starting with version 4.5, Pelican moved to a new plugin structure utilizing namespace packages that can be easily installed via Pip.
 Plugins supporting this structure will install under the namespace package pelican.plugins and can be automatically discovered by Pelican.
-To see a list of plugins that are active in your environment, run:
+To see a list of Pip-installed namespace plugins that are active in your environment, run: